 Update status on the testing checklist.

-TDSP
+During certification testing, TDSPs shall:

 Establish technical connectivity with ERCOT and CR trading partners.
 Connectivity schedules are arranged by the dates stated in the Approved Test Flights document, located on the Retail Testing Website and ERCOT.com;